Development of a simulation and analysis framework for N{\nu}DEx experiment: Introduction

-Ions in a gas experience frequent collisions with surrounding molecules, and their mobility is thus linked to the collision cross section.
-The two-temperature theory~\cite{GANDHI2023100191} describes the dynamics of charged carriers in gases, particularly their energy exchange with the background medium.
-In its first approximation, commonly known as the Mason-Schamp expression~\cite{Viehland1975GaseousLM}:
+where P$_0$ = 1 atm and T$_0$ = 273.15 K. For an ion-TPC, characterizing the relationship between \reviewII{ion} drift velocity and the electric field is essential for accurate 3D track reconstruction.
+Ions in a gas experience frequent collisions with surrounding molecules, \reviewII{thus their mobilities are linked} to the collision cross section.
+The two-temperature theory~\cite{GANDHI2023100191} describes the dynamics of these charged carriers in gases, in particular their energy exchange with the background medium.
+The first approximation, commonly known as the Mason-Schamp expression \reviewII{states}~\cite{Viehland1975GaseousLM}:

-where q is the ion charge, n is the gas number density, $k_b$ is the Boltzmann constant, $\mu = \frac{mM}{m+M}$ is the reduced mass, where $M$ is the mass of the ion and $m$ is the mass of the gas. $T_{\text{eff}} = T + \frac{mv^2}{3k_b}$ is the effective temperature, which accounts for the influence of a strong electric field. $\Omega$ is the collision cross section.
+where q is the ion charge, n is the gas number density, $k_b$ is the Boltzmann constant, and $\mu = \frac{mM}{m+M}$ is the reduced mass (with $M$ and $m$ being the masses of the ion and gas molecule, respectively).
+The effective temperature, $T_{\text{eff}} = T + \frac{mv^2}{3k_b}$, accounts for the electric-field-induced kinetic energy. \reviewII{In the low electric field limit, $T_{\text{eff}} \approx T$}.
+The term $\Omega$ stands for the collision cross section.

-The overall simulation and analysis framework is shown in Fig.~\ref{fig:Framework}.
-In Sec.~\ref{sec:Calculation}, the reduced mobilities for the ion charge carriers are investigated.
-They are the key parameters used in the simulation.
-Section~\ref{sec:sim} presents the simulation framework, including the event generation and physical interactions in the TPC, particle transport and signal inductions in the gas, and detector responses.
-In Sec.~\ref{sec:analy}, the track reconstruction and background discrimination are presented.
+The overall simulation and analysis framework developed for this work is illustrated in Fig.~\ref{fig:Framework}.
+Section~\ref{sec:Calculation} details the investigation of reduced mobilities for the ion charge carriers.
+Section~\ref{sec:sim} describes the simulation architecture, covering event generation, physical interactions, charge transportation, signal inductions, and detector responses.
+Finally, Section~\ref{sec:analy} presents the algorithms for track reconstruction and background discrimination.